mmgen/mmgen-wallet/README.md

   always be regenerated from their parent.
 - **[Transaction autosigning][X]:** This feature puts your offline signing machine into “hands-off” mode, allowing you to transact directly from cold storage securely and conveniently.
-Additional LED signaling support is provided for Raspbian and Armbian platforms.
+Additional LED blinking support is provided for Raspbian and Armbian platforms.
 - **[Password generation][G]:** MMGen can be used to generate and manage your online passwords.
-Passwords are identified by arbitrarily chosen strings like “alice@github” or “bob@reddit”.
+Password lists are identified by arbitrarily chosen strings like “alice@github” or “bob@reddit”.
+Passwords of different lengths and formats are supported.
 - **Selectable seed lengths** of 128, 192 or 256 bits.
 Subwallets may have
   shorter seeds than their parent.
 - **User-enhanced entropy:** All operations requiring random data will prompt